 - A single carcass is worth about $30,000 in China even though it is illegal.
 The shark meat is sold for food, the fins are sold to restaurants for shark fin soup, the skin is sold to manufacturers for bags and the oil is sold to companies that make fish oil supplements.

 Best Places to Swim with Whale Sharks in the World

-- Ningaloo Reef, Western Australia- Australia’s largest and most accessible fringing coral reef.
-This UNESCO World Heritage site stretches over 300k and is home to more then 500 fish species.
+- Ningaloo Reef, Western Australia: Australia’s largest and most accessible fringing coral reef.
+This UNESCO World Heritage site stretches over 300k and is home to more than 500 fish species.
 Whale sharks arrive to feed between mid-March and July.

-- Donsol Bay, Philippines- This little town quickly became one of the Philippines premier tourist destinations.
-Sightings of whale sharks are less frequent these days, but whale shark tourism is reportedly more ethical here then in Oslob, Cebu (where the sharks are fed).
+- Donsol Bay, Philippines: This little town quickly became one of the Philippines’ premier tourist destinations.
+Sightings of whale sharks are less frequent these days, but whale shark tourism is reportedly more ethical here than in Oslob, Cebu (where the sharks are fed).
 Whale sharks generally arrive between November and June, peaking from February to April.